Summary

 =XLOOKUP(TRUE,EXACT(F6,data[First]),data[Department])

 This formula works exactly the same as the INDEX and MATCH option explained above.
-The EXACT function is used to compare all values in the the "First" column of the table with the value in cell F6.
+The EXACT function is used to compare all values in the "First" column of the table with the value in cell F6.
 The result is returned directly to XLOOKUP as the lookup_array.
 The lookup_value is set to TRUE, and return_array is the "Department" column.
-For a more detailed explanation with XLOOKUP, see this example.
+For a more detailed explanation of XLOOKUP, see this example.

 Dave Bruns Profile Picture